ampresent/e-ink-colorschemes/README.md

 ## Adding New Devices & Apps

-If you have tested these color schemes on a different e - ink display device or have a new device that you want to test, please contribute to this repository by following these steps:
+If you have tested these color schemes on a different e-ink display device or have a new device that you want to test, please contribute to this repository by following these steps:

 **Create a New Device Entry**: In the `devices.md` file (or create it if it doesn't exist), add a new section for your device.
 Include details such as the device model, manufacturer, resolution, color depth, and any unique features.